 Therefore, the APS SAXS Special Interest Group (SIG) is organizing this specialized, hands-on, course specifically on the SAXS software Nika and Irena.
 The course will be taught by the software author, Jan Ilavsky, APS staff member.
 In order to provide high educational value, the number of participants will be limited to 20.
 Participants are expected to have a high level of SAXS experience and bring their own computers (Windows or OSX).
 In addition, they are encouraged to bring their own SAXS experimental results.

 NOTE: This course is NOT for bioSAXS (protein structure and similar mono dispersed systems), the Irena software is mostly suitable for polydispersed and complex (hierarchical) systems.
 If you are not sure if your scientific application fits in the scope of this software, please ask.

 Was organized by APS SAXS SIG on October 26 - 31, 2013.

 Link to main web site

 If you have any questions, you can send e-mail to : organizers.

-The objective of the Small-Angle Scattering Short Course 2013/2014 will be to raise the capabilities of the small-angle scattering (SAS) community by providing an intermediate-level course for those in need of a better understanding of SAS theory, and techniques utilized at the APS.
+The objective of the Small-Angle Scattering Short Course 2013/2014 was to raise the capabilities of the small-angle scattering (SAS) community by providing an intermediate-level course for those in need of a better understanding of SAS theory, and techniques utilized at the APS.